simon387/notes/java/liferay.md

 int myEntityCount = MyEntityLocalServiceUtil.getMyEntityCount();
 ```

-gives the correct result even if you edit the database without upgrading index / cache
+gives the correct result even if you edit the database without updating indexes / cache

 ---